libffcv/ffcv/docs/index.rst

   thread-based data loading, you can now interleave training multiple models on the same GPU efficiently, without any data-loading overhead.
 See :ref:`this guide <Tuning Guide>` for more info.
-- **Dedicated tools for image handling**: All the features above work are equally applicable to all sorts of machine learning models, but FFCV also offers some vision-specific features, such as fast JPEG encoding and decoding, storing datasets as mixtures of raw and compressed images to trade off I/O
+- **Dedicated tools for image handling**: All the features above are equally applicable to all sorts of machine learning models, but FFCV also offers some vision-specific features, such as fast JPEG encoding and decoding, storing datasets as mixtures of raw and compressed images to trade off I/O